Restraining Order vs. No Contact Order in NJ

 Restraining Order Defense Lawyers in Jersey City, NJ

 Many people think that “no contact” orders are the same as restraining orders, but they are not.
-Restraining orders are achieved through a civil process and a “no contact” order is usually attached to conditions of release, detention, or bail.
+Restraining orders are achieved through a civil process and a “no contact” order is usually attached to conditions of release, detention, or bail on a criminal charge.
 The difference between a restraining order and a no contact order in New Jersey is important to understand because there can be arrests and criminal charges filed if either or both are violated by a defendant.

 If you or a loved one needs assistance with a restraining order in NJ, you have come to the right place.
 The restraining order defense lawyers at the Tormey Law Firm LLC represent clients on a daily basis charged with restraining orders in almost every county in NJ.
 In fact, Mr. Tormey has been recognized as a legal resource with regards to domestic violence and has been cited in several NJ newspapers and appeared on CBS Radio regarding same.
 As a result, our lawyers are extremely knowledgeable and seasoned with regards to restraining order cases and are able to assist you immediately at (908)-336-5008.
 The initial consultation is always provided free of charge.